Updated: Dec 28, 2022

 For similar reasons, a food allergy or intolerance can also cause persistent nappy rash.
 I won’t speak too much on this because I am not an expert, nor do I have personal experience, however, if you are seeing other symptoms relating to a food allergy it may be worth including the nappy rash in this when speaking with your GP.

 For some babies they simply have a sensitive bottom.
-H doesn’t particularly suffer with nappy rash however recently has started scratching her bottom and causing a rash, we have found the only way to combat this is to apply the Balmonds Baby Balm at least once a day to help break the itch-scratch cycle and prevent the rash.
+Neither of my two particularly suffer with nappy rash however recently they both could be prone to scratching their bottoms and causing a rash, we have found the only way to combat this is to apply the Balmonds Baby Skin Salvation at least once a day to help break the itch-scratch cycle and prevent the rash.

 Finally you may also wish to consider your wash routine.
 It is imperative that all traces of ammonia and detergent are removed from your nappies after each wear.
 I have previously shared my simple wash routine which will help achieve this, but the key pointers to remember: